Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Experiments

 For \emph{neoplasm detection} and \emph{differential diagnosis}, we formulated the tasks as multiple-choice classification problems.
 Neoplasm detection was treated as a binary choice (Yes/No).
-In contrast, the differential diagnosis task required the model to distinguish between clinically similar options; it was presented with a specific differential of three conditions and prompted to select the most probable diagnosis.
-To ensure consistent evaluation, we introduced an automated scoring pipeline where the free-text reasoning generated by each model was parsed using Gemini 2.5 Flash (chosen for its reliability and speed) to extract the definitive answer.
+In contrast, the differential diagnosis task required the model to distinguish between clinically similar options; it was presented with a specific differential of three conditions and prompted to select the most probable diagnosis after discussing each option.
+Generally, this resulted in the model producing a free-form text explanation considering each option, followed by a conclusive answer.
+Furthermore, we included an extra instruction to format the definitive answer in double brackets ([[ ]]).
+However, the models did not follow this instruction in many cases, and parsing the definitive answer proved to be difficult due to formatting deviations.
+Therefore, to ensure consistent evaluation, we introduced an automated scoring pipeline in which the free-text reasoning generated by each model was parsed using Gemini 2.5 Flash to extract the definitive answer.
 Performance metrics were tailored to the specific nature of each task.
 For \emph{neoplasm detection}, we evaluated the model using Precision, Recall, and F1-score to assess the trade-off between sensitivity and positive predictive value.
-For the \emph{differential diagnosis} task, performance was reported as overall accuracy, calculated as the percentage of instances where the model's extracted choice strictly matched the ground truth diagnosis.
+For the \emph{differential diagnosis} task, performance was reported as overall accuracy, calculated as the percentage of instances where the model's extracted choice strictly matched the reference diagnosis.

 \paragraph{Baselines and Scaling} To investigate the impact of data scaling, we trained three versions of ANTONI-$\alpha$ on subsets of 2k, 9k, and 18k samples, respectively.
 We compared performance against the standard MedGemma (4B and 27B versions)\cite{sellergren2025medgemmatechnicalreport}.
-As MedGemma cannot process native WSIs, it was provided with whitespace-removed packed thumbnails resized to $892 \times 892$ pixels.
 Furthermore, we evaluated a pretrained-only (base) version of ANTONI-$\alpha$ to investigate the impact of the finetuning stage.